 Aboriginal communities are also being assisted to purchase land on the open market.
-An Aboriginal Land Fund Commission was established in 1974 for this purpose.
-This function was taken over on 1 July 1980 by the Aboriginal Development Commission which assists Aboriginal and Torres Strait Islander communities, groups and individuals to acquire land for a variety of purposes, engage in business enterprises, obtain finance for housing and other personal needs, and to receive training where necessary.
+The Aboriginal Development Commission, established in 1980, assist Aboriginal and Torres Strait Islander Communities, groups and individuals to acquire land for a variety of purposes, engage in business enterprises, obtain finance for housing and other personal needs, and to receive training where necessary.